Skip to content

 Golden Retrievers are greedy eaters.
 They were bred for retrieving gaming birds, so can be scavengers.
 If allowed, they’ll beg for food, but this can be stopped through training and a regular feeding routine.
 Feed your dog once or twice a day - they’ll be less likely to beg if they have two meals.

-Make sure your dog doesn’t become overweight by measuring their food and not feeding them too many treats.
+Make sure your Golden Retriever doesn’t become overweight by measuring their food.
+Try not to go overboard on treats too.
 You’ll find measurement guidelines on food packaging, or you can ask your vet for advice.

 Grooming